myxor/ceema/README.md

 applications such as multi-protocol IM clients.

 This is a fork of https://github.com/hbruintjes/ceema.
-It was was modified among other things to use mbedTLS instead of OpenSSL to be compliant with GPL.

 If you are looking for a ready-to-use Threema desktop application, consider [openMittsu](https://github.com/blizzard4591/openMittsu).